 - An additional 20 – 30 hours per week studying, completing assignments, doing research, preparing and reading

-In 2016, the School of Business will move into the five-storey Centre for Applied Technology (CAT), which features leading-edge labs and classrooms.
+The School of Business is located in the Centre for Applied Technology, which features leading-edge labs and classrooms.

 Features of this building include